knative/docs/contributing/STEERING-COMMITTEE.md

   members.
 - In situations where the organization which holds a seat is no longer a viable entity (e.g. merger, dissolution, bankruptcy) the KSC will make a decision on how to reallocate that seat.
 Seats do not automatically transfer to any organization.
+- Members on the committee have a 1 year term from their confirmation, and may be reconfirmed to the committee at the end of their term.

 ## Decision Process